Spread Out Random Walks on Homogeneous Spaces: Introduction

-as $n\to\infty$ in the weak* topology.
-In particular, when $\S x_0$ is dense in $X$ the limiting distribution $\nu_{x_0}$ is the normalized Haar measure $m_X$. \end{theorem} Some questions left open by this theorem are listed by Benoist--Quint at the end of their survey \cite{BQ:intro}.
-In particular, they ask the following: \begin{enumerate} \item[(Q1)] Does convergence also hold for the non-averaged laws $\mathcal{L}(\Phi_n)=\mu^{*n}*\delta_{x_0}$? \item[(Q2)] Can the convergence be made effective? \end{enumerate} Answers to these questions are known only in special cases: Breuillard \cite{Br} established (Q1) for certain measures supported on unipotent subgroups, and recently Buenger \cite{Bue} was able to positively answer (Q1) and (Q2) for some sparse solvable measures.
+Answers to these questions are known only in special cases: Breuillard~\cite{Br} established (Q1) for certain measures supported on unipotent subgroups, and recently Buenger~\cite{Bue} was able to positively answer (Q1) and (Q2) for some sparse solvable measures.
 In this article, we add to this list the class of aperiodic spread out measures. \begin{definition} Let $\mu$ be a probability measure on $G$. \begin{itemize} \item The measure $\mu$ is called \emph{spread out} if for some $n_0\in\N$ the convolution power $\mu^{*n_0}$ is not singular with respect to Haar measure on $G$. \item Let $\G$ denote the closed subgroup of $G$ generated by $\supp(\mu)$.
-Then we call $\mu$ \emph{aperiodic} if $\mu$ is not supported on a coset of a proper normal open subgroup of $\G$ containing the commutator subgroup $\sqbr{\G,\G}$. \end{itemize} \end{definition} As we shall see, the qualitative behavior spread out random walks on finite volume homogeneous spaces can be understood in great detail, and in fact for a much larger class of groups than (semisimple) real Lie groups.
+Then we call $\mu$ \emph{aperiodic} if $\mu$ is not supported on a coset of a proper normal open subgroup of $\G$ containing the commutator subgroup $\sqbr{\G,\G}$. \end{itemize} \end{definition} As we shall see, the qualitative behavior of spread out random walks on finite volume homogeneous spaces can be understood in great detail, and in fact for a much larger class of groups than (semisimple) real Lie groups.
 In particular, no connectedness assumption needs to be imposed, so that e.g.\ discrete or $p$-adic groups are naturally included in our setup. \begin{theorem} Let $\Gamma\subset G$ be a lattice and $\mu$ an aperiodic spread out probability measure on $G$.
 Then for every $x_0\in X$ the orbit $\G x_0$ is clopen in $X$ and we have

 as $n\to\infty$, where $m_{\G x_0}$ denotes the normalized Haar measure on $\G x_0$ and $\norm{\cdot}$ is the total variation norm.
-If the random walk additionally admits a continuous and everywhere finite Lyapunov function (see \parsign\ref{subsec:eff_mix}), then there is a constant $\kappa>0$ such that for every compact subset $K\subset X$ and $n\in\N$ we have
+If the random walk additionally admits a continuous and everywhere finite Lyapunov function \textup{(}see~\textup{\S\ref{subsec:eff_mix})}, then there is a constant $\kappa>0$ such that for every compact subset $K\subset X$ and $n\in\N$ we have